 Dreams Aren't Just for Kids.

-So while parents are out chasing their dreams and supporting their family… there should be an affordable place where kids LOVE to go, that keeps them safe, grows their mind and body, and delivers all-day fun!
+So while you’re out chasing your dreams and supporting your family, there’s an affordable place where kids LOVE to go, that keeps them safe, grows their mind and body, and delivers all-day fun!

-Why the First Five Years of Your Child's Life Establishes a Foundation for Lifetime Success
+The First 5 Years of Your Child's Life Establishes a Foundation for Lifetime Success

 Every person is born with 100 billion brain cells.
-However, for these cells to have any value, they must be wired – or connected to each other.
+But for these cells to have any value, they must be wired–or connected to each other.

 In the first few years of life, over 1 million neural connections are formed every second in a child’s brain.
 These connections are created through a child’s early experiences with the world and positive interactions with adults.